 About

 Field of Play is a nonprofit 501(c)(3) contemporary art gallery in Gowanus, Brooklyn.
-Founded in 2022 by Matt Logsdon and run by a dedicated team of artists and curators, the gallery is fueled by a shared belief in the power of art to spark change and inspire meaningful dialogue.
+Founded in 2022 by Matty Logsdon and run by a dedicated team of artists and curators, the gallery is fueled by a shared belief in the power of art to spark change and inspire meaningful dialogue.
 FoP presents artist-driven exhibitions and programming that expand visibility for emerging and underrepresented artists, connect diverse ideas, and foster a collaborative community.

 FOUNDER

 Matt Logsdon (b.
 1982, Columbus, OH) is an artist, curator, and founder of FoP.
 He earned his MFA in Studio Art from Hunter College (2015) and a BA in Art from The Ohio State University (2005).
 Logsdon has curated numerous exhibitions at FoP as well as at SPRING/BREAK Art Show (2023).
-His artwork has been exhibited at Below Grand, Hesse Flatow, Tappeto Volante, and 440 Gallery, all in New York.
+His artwork has been exhibited at Below Grand, Hesse Flatow, Tappeto Volante, and The Hole, all in New York.
 He lives and works in Brooklyn, NY with his wife and two sons.

-• Kate Sherman
+Kate Sherman

 MEMBER CURATOR